This article has been updated for 2019, check out 18 proven restaurant marketing strategies you can use to attract more customers.

 But when you share that post, how many people in your audience are you actually reaching?

 This study by Olgilvy found that organic reach on Facebook in 2016 was just a meager 6%.
-That’s right, if you have 100 followers, only 6 will even have the potential see your post!
+That’s right, if you have 100 followers, only 6 will even have the potential to see your post!

-Paid promotion has now become mandatory for sponsored content, boosted posts, and page branding .
+Paid promotion has now become mandatory for sponsored content, boosted posts, and page branding.

 However, the competition for engagement on Facebook is more difficult than ever before.
 Now, instead of going for the direct sale, it’s far more important to provide value to your audience in order to stand out and be memorable.
-Otherwise you run the risk of having your content ignored.
+Otherwise, you run the risk of having your content ignored.

 Before you dive into Facebook Advertising, a word of caution.
-One of the biggest reasons so many business fail at advetising on social media is because they hit everybody, no with the same messaging, also known as “spray and pray”.
+One of the biggest reasons so many businesses fail at advertising on social media is because they hit everybody, no with the same messaging, also known as “spray and pray”.
 Be sure to run separate ad campaigns for different types of customers.
 (New Customer, Repeat Customer, Potential Customer) to greatly improve your conversion and ROI from social media advertising.

 Branding Pro Tip: Monitor your ad campaigns and page for customer comments/criticism and address them in a timely manner.
 Acting quickly and addressing issues sincerely can go a long way towards offsetting the initial complaint and often allows you to “save” the situation by showcasing your restaurant’s amazing customer services skills to other potential customers.

-4. Show Off Your Restaurant in Action
+4. Show Off Your Restaurant & Staff in Action

 In the age of stock photography and automation, a personal touch stands out.
-Seeing real life customers enjoying actual meals served to them by an attentive, smiling wait staff can be an incredibly powerful tool to improve the reputation for your brand.
+Seeing real-life customers enjoying actual meals served to them by an attentive, smiling wait staff can be an incredibly powerful tool to improve the reputation for your brand.

 Expensive ad agencies (& the psychologists they employ) know, that the easier you make it for your people to picture themselves enjoying a meal at your restaurant, the more likely they are to come in sit down for a meal.
 Things like promotions and specials become less important in the decision making progress and you attract a different kind of customer who likes you for what you stand for, and not because of your pricing.

-Professional quality food, staff, and ambience photography can be difficult to pull off without a professional photographer, but there’s no denying it has the ability to transform your brand and appeal to new customers.
+Professional quality food, staff, and ambiance photography can be difficult to pull off without a professional photographer, but there’s no denying it has the ability to transform your brand and appeal to new customers.